Zoe (2001 film)

-Zoe is a 2001 independent coming-of-age adventure-drama film directed by Deborah Attoinese, and written by Deborah Attoinese and Amy Dawes.
+Zoe is a 2001 independent coming-of-age adventure-drama film directed by Deborah Attoinese in her directorial debut, and written by Deborah Attoinese and Amy Dawes.
 The film stars Vanessa Zima, Jenny Seagrove, Stephi Lineburg, Victoria Davis, Gordon Tootoosis, and Kim Greist.

 Plot

-A teenage runaway named Zoe(Vanessa Zima), along with her two friends, Sarah(Stephi Lineburg) and Ally(Victoria Davis) hijack a car to drive west towards her Native American heritage.
-Along the way, they meet Cecilia(Jenny Seagrove), a British woman scattering her mother's ashes, and a spiritual journey begins as Zoe and Cecilia's paths intersect with each others in the desert.
+A teenage runaway named Zoe (Vanessa Zima), along with her two friends, Sarah (Stephi Lineburg) and Ally (Victoria Davis) hijack a car to drive west towards her Native American heritage.
+Along the way, they meet Cecilia (Jenny Seagrove), a British woman scattering her mother's ashes, and a spiritual journey begins as Zoe and Cecilia's paths intersect with each others in the desert.